Portraiture, An Art!

 While doing so, don’t overlook the fact that the hands shouldn’t look bulky, clumsy, or out of place!

-4. Classic Hands On The Knee
+4. Classic Hands On Knee Pose

 A power pose is when hands are placed on the knee.